grzeimann/Remedy/README.md

 To be filled later, but there are two products ... {DATE}_{OBS}_{IFUSLOT}.fits and {DATE}_{OBS}_{IFUSLOT}_cube.fits

 ## About Remedy
+The primary goals of the VIRUS data processing pipeline, Remedy, are to produce flux-calibrated fiber spectra, data cubes, and extracted continuum and emissin line sources.
+Remedy also tracks bad fiber spectra either due to regions of the CCD with low QE, issues within the IFU spectrograph amplifiers, or ``bleeding`` effects of bright continuum sources.
+We begin by describing the basic CCD processing tasks and then discuss the more advanced steps.

-### Basic Reduction Step
+### Basic Reduction Steps
+VIRUS, at full capacity, is composed of 78 individual IFUs and each IFU is connected to a single spectrograph with two CCDs and four amplifiers.
+Each of the amplifiers, 312 in all, has its own bias structure and dark current.

 #### Bias Subtraction
-The bias level can be decomposed into a scalar offset and a vector containing structure with the length of the data.
+The bias level of an amplifier can be decomposed into a scalar offset and a vector containing structure over the 1032x1032 pixel frame.
 The scalar offset changes with exposure especially in the sequence of exposures.
 We use the overscan region in frame of interest to obtain the scalar offset.
-We measure the scalar offset with a biweight location, excluding the first two columns of the overscan region due to potential ''bleeding'' from the data section.
+We measure the scalar offset with a biweight estimator, excluding the first two columns of the overscan region due to potential ''bleeding'' from the data section.
+Typical scalar offsets are in the range of 1000.

 There are two kinds of structure we've identified in a given VIRUS amplifier.
 The first is a weakly evolving large scale structure that is typically much less